tankitchen/codeserver/README.md

-# codeserver
+# Codeserver
-Code server to install on VPS, such as digitalocean, etc.
+Code server to install on VPS, such as digitalocean.